 It’s worth mentioning that this is clearly not a film knocked out by the Hollywood machine.
 The early tit grabs, dropping the N word a couple of times and a realistic looking make out session show that we are clearly in Europe.
 Sexy, romantic, red blooded Europe.
 The natural story telling style means that there aren’t many twists and turns for the viewer to deal with.
 This doesn’t mean it’s easy to watch.
 As with most trench based war films this is very much a warts and all kind of film.

 The trench scenes are pretty good.
 The sounds and sights of hand to hand combat are probably the high point of the film.
 The camera work for these scenes is great.
 Static cameras covering small sections of no mans’ land show vignettes of the action.
 Men enter stage right, advance, dive for cover, rise, get shot, fall and that’s it.
 Time and time again this happens.
-Rarely do any men reach stage right.
+Rarely do any men reach stage left.
 The sparse simplicity of it, the letter box view of the world and the ghostly advances of the nameless, faceless men is brilliant.
 It’s understated, slightly haunting and above all real looking.
 I can’t think of any other film that has done anything similar.

 I should point out the not so good bits.
 There’s a kind of intermission in the middle where Pabst, probably giddy with the creative opportunities afforded him by his first talkie, allows the story to stop and simply entertains us with 10 minutes or so of xylophone solos, a clown singing and a creepily long close up on a woman’s dancing legs.
 I guess he’s just trying to show the world what sound on film has to offer but to the modern viewer it adds nowt to the film.